Begging & Meaningful Change

 Meaningful Change

-By giving to the charities and organisations involved in the Meaningful Change campaign, rather to those on the street, you can positively change lives.
+By donating to the Meaningful Change campaign, rather than giving directly on the street, you can help create lasting, positive change.

-The Meaningful Change campaign was launched to address these concerns and highlight services available to those who are homeless or beg in Stratford, showing the best ways you can help.
+The Meaningful Change campaign was launched to address these concerns and show the best ways to help.

 To find out more and how to donate to the campaign go to - meaningfulchange.org.uk/stratford/